Hahdin/doctrine-laravel/README.md

 ```
 > Note: you'll notice we don't create a migration or entity for the password_resets table.
 We don't actually need one, Doctrine will magically create one when it tries to use it for the first time.

-Now you just have to make a few more modificaitons to the generated controllers to gether everything to work.
+Now you just have to make a few more modifications to the generated controllers to get everything to work.
 Go to the `RegisterController.php` and modify the validator function.
-You must use the unique rule slightly different with laravel doctrine.. you can find documentation for it here: http://www.laraveldoctrine.org/docs/1.3/orm/validation
+You must use the unique rule slightly different with laravel doctrine. [here](http://www.laraveldoctrine.org/docs/1.3/orm/validation)

 It should look like this (change the reference to the users table to your User entity)